Ginger and Scallion Stir-Fried Chicken

 maizena et eau mélangée

-• Heat oil in a pan or wok and sauté the ginger until golden.
+• Heat a little oil in a pan or wok and sauté the ginger until golden.

 gingembre dans wok